robric/k8s-svc-and-lb-testing/README.md

-# Testing and looking under the hood on kubernetes services: clusterIP, nodeport and metallb
+# Looking under the hood of kubernetes network abstractions: clusterIP, nodeport, metallb and EgressIP

 This repo focuses on the integration of services in kubernetes from basic clusterIP to loadbalancers.
 More precisely the following items are covered:
 -  basic k8s service custer and nodeport wiht inspection of iptables rules for comparison with more complex scenarios.